 The Department is responsible for the provision shown in the outline below and your College is responsible for the associated tutorials, tutorial classes (although these are co-ordinated by the Department), and pastoral care.
 Naturally, the Department also plays a pastoral role even though this responsibility lies primarily with your College.
-If you have any concerns over the Department's teaching please raise these as soon as possible so that they can be addressed promptly.
-Details of who to contact are provided in 21.3Appendix A (Complaints and Appeals).
+If you have any issues with teaching or supervision please raise these as soon as possible so that they can be addressed promptly.
+Details of who to contact are provided in Section 21.3 about complaints and appeals.